-Remember that in English most of the adjectives are gradable.
-This allows us to give different levels of quality to something.
-We also use gradable adjectives to make our information sound more interesting to the listener.
+Remember that in English most adjectives are gradable.
+This allows us to give different levels of quality or degree to the adjective.
+So we use words like 'a bit', 'very' 'extremely' or 'completely' in front of them.

 In Scotland it is possible to be:

 On the other hand, there are adjectives which describe a fixed or absolute quality.
 These are non-gradable adjectives.